 - Latency in video pass-through: When operating in mixed reality where digital and real-world objects are mixed together, the video pass-through must have sufficiently low latency to avoid simulator sickness

 - Low refresh rate: If the headset has a low refresh rate, this can cause simulator sickness.

 - Incorrect interpupillary distance (IPD).
 The distance between each person’s eyes varies a lot.
 This means that headsets, which use lenses to display the image, must also have a way to change the position of those lenses to account for the different interpupillary distances.
 Recent studies have shown that an improperly adjusted interpupillary distance (IPD) is the cause of 40% of all cyber sickness.

 - Laggy or inaccurate hand tracking: Slow and inaccurate hand tracking can cause a multitude of issues such as negative training, because it does not allow reaction time to develop appropriately.
 Laggy hand tracking can also result in simulator sickness as some users experience discomfort when they move their hand but it doesn’t follow fast enough in their visual perception compared to the sense of their limb.

 - Low resolution.
 When low resolution scenes are displayed close to the eye (as is the case with headset images), it can cause eye strain and simulator sickness.
 Low resolution also makes it hard for the wearer to use their gaze as they would in real life, because they are unable to see objects that are far away in meaningful detail (which they could do in real life).

 How Varjo Headsets Eliminate Simulator Sickness

-Professional-grade headsets, such as Varjo XR-3 and VR-3, have made massive strides in addressing simulation or cyber sickness issues.
+Professional-grade headsets, have made massive strides in addressing simulation or cyber sickness issues.
 Varjo’s headsets can be used for hours on end without simulator sickness experienced by the user.